felixge/node-fast-or-slow/Readme.md

 The important thing is that you write tons of tests, and that you can execute them very quickly to have short feedback loops.

-## Rules of the game
+## Rules

 **Fast tests:**

 * Finish in < 10ms / test
-* Pass without a network, database, or any other software not installed on a plain \*nix machine.
+* Pass without a network, database, or any other software not installed on every machine used by your team.

 **Slow tests:**